Livox-SDK/livox_ros_driver/README.md

 &ensp;&ensp;&ensp;&ensp;***Note:***

-&ensp;&ensp;&ensp;&ensp;X in the figure above corresponds to 1 in MID-100_Left / MID-40 / Horizon / Tele products, 2 in MID-100_Middle, and 3 in MID-100_Right.
+&ensp;&ensp;&ensp;&ensp;X in the figure above corresponds to 1 in MID-100_Left/MID-40/Horizon/Tele products, 2 in MID-100_Middle, and 3 in MID-100_Right.

 ## 4. Launch file and livox_ros_driver internal parameter configuration instructions

 ### 4.1 Launch file configuration instructions

-All launch files of livox_ros_driver are in the "ws_livox / src / livox_ros_driver / launch" directory.
+All launch files of livox_ros_driver are in the "ws_livox/src/livox_ros_driver/launch" directory.
 Different launch files have different configuration parameter values and are used in different scenarios :

 | launch file name          | Description                                                  |
 | ------------------------- | ------------------------------------------------------------ |